msrsan/markoblog/_posts/2018-10-31-Techstars-London-2018.md

 *Techstars London 2018 Team*

-You can read some of the Program and Demo Day coverage in [Forbes's piece](https://www.forbes.com/sites/maikoschaffrath/2018/10/10/3-startups-show-the-rise-of-tech-for-good-at-techstars-london-demoday/#6031b6cc5bb9), [Cynthias comment](https://www.linkedin.com/pulse/impressive-impactful-cohort-cynthia-nadal/), [Overview of Pesky Fish in Forbes](https://www.forbes.com/sites/johnwelsheurope/2018/10/04/how-pesky-fish-is-reinventing-the-supply-chain-to-deliver-seafood-fresh-to-chefs/), [Steve's blog post](https://medium.com/@steventjenkins/7-tips-to-making-the-most-of-a-startup-accelerator-f49dcf053f4c) and a bunch of other across the Internet.
+You can read some of the Program and Demo Day coverage in [Forbes's piece](https://www.forbes.com/sites/maikoschaffrath/2018/10/10/3-startups-show-the-rise-of-tech-for-good-at-techstars-london-demoday/#6031b6cc5bb9), [Cynthia's comment](https://www.linkedin.com/pulse/impressive-impactful-cohort-cynthia-nadal/), [Overview of Pesky Fish in Forbes](https://www.forbes.com/sites/johnwelsheurope/2018/10/04/how-pesky-fish-is-reinventing-the-supply-chain-to-deliver-seafood-fresh-to-chefs/), [Steve's blog post](https://medium.com/@steventjenkins/7-tips-to-making-the-most-of-a-startup-accelerator-f49dcf053f4c) and a bunch of other across the Internet.

 --